SaadKazmi/HotelManagementSystem/README.md

 ## Contact

-If you have any questions, suggestions, or just want to connect, feel free to reach out to me at [your.email@example.com].
+If you have any questions, suggestions, or just want to connect, feel free to reach out to me.

 Thank you for choosing our Hotel Management System.
-We hope you enjoy your stay!
+We hope you enjoy!

-Saad Hussain (21L-5178)
-Saad Hassan (21L-5252)